yjlo123/runtime-tutorial/raw.md

 prt $res
 ```

-You may wonder if the functions in Runtime Script can accept arguments, the answer is yes. you can pass primitive values (integers and strings only) to the function you are calling, and get these values in the function by indexing ($0, $1, $2 and so on).
+You may wonder if the functions in Runtime Script can accept arguments, the answer is yes.
+You can pass primitive values (integers and strings only) to the function you are calling, and get these values in the function by indexing ($0, $1, $2 and so on).

 ```runtime-embedded-box-0-210
 def func